10: Dim and dimmer

 I’ve always struggled with waste.
 Listening to the teacher drone on about algae when I could be playing football.
 Watching documentaries about World War II and trying to comprehend the scale of human loss.
 Throwing away a coffee cup that’s only been used once.

-I’m not sure why this bothers me so much, but I think it comes down to unrealised potential - what could humanity achieve if we didn’t waste so much of our time and resource?
+I’m not sure why this bothers me so much, but I think it comes down to unrealised potential - what could humanity achieve if we didn’t waste so much time and resource?

 At work, this translated into a fascination with how I work.
-Looking for opportunities to improve my process, so I had more time to create.
-And I guess, more time to fulfil my potential.
+Looking for opportunities to improve my process, so I had more time to fulfil my potential.

 In my twenties, I read Getting Things Done by David Allen.
-It’s an excellent productivity book, written before the days of digital tools, which introduced me to the concept of systems thinking.
+It’s an excellent productivity book, which introduced me to systems thinking

 I still use many of the ideas today, including:

 • Capture.
-When you create/receive an input (idea, to-do, email, meeting notes, letter) capture it into a single inbox, ready to process later.
+Unless it can be done in two minutes, when you create/receive an input (idea, to-do, email, notes, letter) capture it into a single inbox, ready to process later.

 • Process.
-Do one of four things with each item when you process your inbox - delegate it, do it (if it takes less than two minutes), delay it (put it into your calendar or to-do list to action later), or delete it.
+Do one of four things with each item when you process your inbox - do (if it takes less than two minutes), delay (put it into your calendar or to-do list to action later), delegate, or delete.

 • Inbox Zero.
 Never keep emails in your inbox.
 Process them as per the above rules and then archive the email.